The design of an electrical machine is difficult at best. It’s always a compromise between manufacturability and

 The image above is a classic example.
 This inverter direct drive motor in the LG Signature watch is right in the wheelhouse of soft magnetic composite.
 And as you develop new designs with the rotor, you’ll want to start asking, “Can we switch these over to powder metal too?”
 This could involve not only SMCs, but also sintered soft magnetic materials.

 SMC can help bridge the gap by forming the shape that best suits your e-motor design.

 No More Settling

 Electric motor components don’t have to be a compromise -- at least not in the way you’re used to.

-Play around with the idea of combining silicon steel lamination, soft magnetic composite, and sintered soft magnetic materials in your next electric motor design.
+Play around with the idea of combining silicon steel lamination, soft magnetic composite (for AC motors), and sintered soft magnetic materials (for DC motors) in your next electric motor design.
 A powder metallurgy manufacturer should be able to determine the viability of powder-based components for your specific project.

-You can learn more about SMCs by checking out the free visual download below:
+You can learn more about SMCs and electric motor design by checking out the free visual download and other resources below:

 - Battle of Efficiency & Electrification's Future: Permanent Magnet Vs. Induction Motors